art-sparrow/kicks_corner_admin/README.md

 4. Payments can be handled by integrating mpesa stk push in the app or the user can opt to pay for the products on-delivery.
 5. The "profile.dart" screen will be added to allow a user to view their information, update their information, reset their password, and logout.
 6. The "orders.dart" screen will be integrated to show the previous orders of a user when they click "My Orders" on the menu.
-7. Integration of the local notifications to allow a user to know when an order is received.
+7. Integration of the local notifications to alert a user when an order is received or shipped.
 8. Code reviews and maintenance to ensure the app operates at maximum efficiency.

 ## Contact